Absolute Ownership: The theory that minerals such as oil and gas are fully owned in place before they are extracted and reduced to possession.

 Top Lease: A conditional type of lease that may be granted by the mineral rights owner while a pre-existing recorded lease of that property is nearing expiration but nonetheless is still in effect.
 The top lease would become effective only if and when the existing lease expires or is terminated.

-Township: A square tract of land six miles on a side.
+Township: A square tract of land six miles long on each side.
 It consists of 36 sections of one square mile each.

 Tract: The smallest area of land that has common ownership.